Curriculum

 Numeracy

-At St Aloysius' every student receives one hour of Mathematics learning each day.
+At St Aloysius' every student is a Mathematician!
 We focus on building maths basics through explicit mathematical teaching and 'hands on' experiences.
-Our students are assessed using the Mathematics Assessment Interview (MAI) and Assessment Online which assists in targeted teaching toward individual needs.
-Competence in Mathematics enhances both our understanding of the world and the quality of participation in Australian society.
-Mathematics deals with concepts in the domains of; number, measurement, shape, chance and data and reasoning and strategy.
+Our students are assessed using various assessment tools which assists in targeted teaching toward individual needs.
+Competence in Mathematics enhances both our understanding of the world and the quality of participation in society.
+In 2025, St. Aloysius' began to implement the Victorian Curriculum Mathematics 2.0, which fosters the development of proficiency with mathematical concepts, skills, procedures, processes and use them to demonstrate mastery in mathematics as they pose and solve problems.

 Through learning mathematics children will work towards: